 The Vitic 2020.1 toxicity database was released on 28th May 2020 and contains 518 nitrosamines, 411 with Ames test data, 234 with rodent carcinogenicity data and 184 with both Ames and rodent carcinogenicity data.
 The Lhasa Carcinogenicity Database (LCDB) contains 139 nitrosamines, of which 48 have both Lhasa TD50 values and Carcinogenic Potency Database (CPDB) TD50 values.
 A poster detailing further analysis of this data was due to be presented at the Society of Toxicology 59th Annual Meeting, however this event was cancelled due to COVID-19.
-A video overview of the poster is available on Lhasa's LinkedIn page and the full poster is available on the Lhasa Website.
+A video overview of the poster is available on Lhasa’s LinkedIn page and the full poster is available here.
 The collection of this data allows for the investigation of the relationships between the Ames test and carcinogenicity for nitrosamines.
 Where sufficient data for both mutagenicity (established using the Ames test to modern standards) and carcinogenicity (demonstrated using a reliable study with sufficient animals/doses/controls etc.) is available, initial results indicate that the concordance is generally good; in the few cases where a discrepancy is seen, this discrepancy can be understood on mechanistic grounds.
 A journal article on the data gathering and analysis has been submitted for publication and we are current awaiting reviewer feedback.

 While Ames data on nitrosamines has been gratefully received from several Lhasa members, we are keen to increase the data available for (quantitative) structure activity relationships development, data sharing.
 We’ve outlined a few of the benefits of data sharing here.